jpease/timogin/manual/performance/1on1s.markdown

 2. **The Social Visit**
 There is no need to keep a 1on1 strictly business.
 In fact, discussing topics unrelated to work is a great idea.
-The risk is when those topics overshadow, or even cause the exclusion of, the important topics highlighted above.
+However, don't allow those topics to cause the business critical items to be rushed or skipped altogether.